DavideDalPos/museum-network/SETUPGUIDE.md

 ## Step 9 — Test the whole loop

-1. Open your Netlify form, fill it in, and submit.
-You should get the thank-you message, and a new issue should appear under **Issues**.
+1. Open your Netlify form.
+Type an institution and **pick a suggestion** (you'll see the location attach); do the same for city if you like.
+Submit.
-2. Add the **`approved`** label to that issue.
+2. A new issue appears under **Issues**, with a **Coordinates** line and a JSON block containing `lat`, `lng`, and `coordSource`.
-3. Watch the **Actions** tab: the workflow runs, commits to `data/associates.json`, and closes the issue.
+3. Add the **`approved`** label.
+Watch the **Actions** tab: the workflow runs, commits to `data/associates.json`, and closes the issue.
-4. Open `data/associates.json` — your record is there, with `lat`/`lng` filled.
+4. Open `data/associates.json` — your record is there, coordinates and all.

-If the Action can't find a JSON block, the submission didn't come through the function (someone opened a plain issue).
-If `lat`/`lng` are `null`, the place name didn't geocode — correct it and re-apply the label.
+Failure cues: no JSON block means the issue wasn't made by the function (someone opened a plain issue); `coordSource: none` means nothing resolved — fix the city and re-apply the label, or set the coordinates by hand.

 ## Optional: manual fallback via a GitHub issue form

-If you also want people *with* GitHub accounts to be able to submit directly on GitHub, add a YAML issue form at `.github/ISSUE_TEMPLATE/associate.yml` with the same fields.
-Give each field an `id`; those ids can even be pre-filled from a URL (`.../issues/new?template=associate.yml&city=Padua`).
-Note that issues created this way won't contain the JSON block, so either keep the function as the primary path or extend the Action to parse issue-form fields as well.
+If you also want people *with* GitHub accounts to submit directly on GitHub, add a YAML issue form at `.github/ISSUE_TEMPLATE/associate.yml` with the same fields (give each an `id`; ids can be pre-filled from a URL like `.../issues/new?template=associate.yml&city=Padua`).
+Issues created this way have no JSON block and no coordinates, so the Action's geocoding fallback handles them.

 ---